bmwcarit/joynr/wiki/jee.md

 [System Integration Test](../tests/system-integration-test/sit-jee-app/src/main/java/io/joynr/systemintegrationtest/jee/SystemIntegrationTestBean.java)
 for an example of its usage.

+#### <a name="provider_domain"></a> Customising the registration domain

+In some cases you might want to register your providers under a different domain than the application default (specified via `@JoynrLocalDomain`, see configuration documentation above).

+In order to do so, use the `@ProviderDomain` annotation on your implementing bean in addition to the `@ServiceLocator` annotation.
+The value you provide will be used as the domain when registering the bean as a joynr provider.

 ### Calling services

 In order to call services provided by other participants (e.g. applications